Paul Rudish

-Paul Rudish is an American animator, storyboard artist, writer, and voice actor, originally known for his art, writing, and design work at Cartoon Network Studios on series created by Genndy Tartakovsky.
-He went on to co-create the series Sym-Bionic Titan and, in 2013, created, developed, wrote, storyboarded, executive produced, and directed a revival of Mickey Mouse short cartoons.
+Paul Rudish is an American animator, storyboard artist, writer, and voice actor.
+He is originally known for his art, writing, and design work at Cartoon Network Studios on series created by Genndy Tartakovsky.
+He went on to co-create the series Sym-Bionic Titan and, in 2013, created, developed, wrote, storyboarded, executive produced, and directed a revival of the Mickey Mouse short cartoons.

+He has cited works from Looney Tunes (mainly Chuck Jones, Bob Clampett and Tex Avery), Walt Disney, Craig McCracken, Stephen Hillenburg, Frank Frazetta, Ub Iwerks, and Genndy Tartakovsky as his inspirations.
+He also credited his father Rich Rudish as well as Disney artist Mary Blair.

 Career

-Paul's father, Rich Rudish, created the character Rainbow Brite for Hallmark and was art director for the 1985 animated film Rainbow Brite and the Star Stealer.
-Paul went into animation, too, studying in the Character Animation program at California Institute of the Arts.
+Rudish's father, Rich Rudish, created the character Rainbow Brite for Hallmark and was art director for the 1985 animated film Rainbow Brite and the Star Stealer.
+Rudish went into animation, too, studying in the Character Animation program at California Institute of the Arts.
 Rudish did character design and storyboard work early in his career, most notably for Batman: The Animated Series.
 When Cartoon Network started producing new shows as Cartoon Network Studios, he quickly expanded into new roles on series created by Genndy Tartakovsky and Craig McCracken.
 He wrote, designed characters, or directed art for episodes of series including Dexter's Laboratory, The Powerpuff Girls, and Samurai Jack.

 He moved up to directing art for the entire production of the 2003 Star Wars: Clone Wars miniseries.

 In 2010, Rudish earned his first co-creator credit for the series Sym-Bionic Titan, which he co-created with Tartakovsky and Samurai Jack writer Bryan Andrews.
 He wrote the series and also designed the characters and Sym-Bionic Units.
 Around the same time, he provided development art for the first two seasons of My Little Pony: Friendship Is Magic.